From Beyond the Grave

 “The Temptress and I nipped up to let you know she’s here early, so unless you want her to take advantage of you, don’t get undressed with the door unlocked.”

 Bryce was laughing as Barbara’s footsteps faded down the stairs.
-The Temptress was the nickname Barbara had given to Harriet, one of her colleagues in Bryce’s shop.
-Harriet Lund was the same age as Barbara, but where Barbara was a pretty blonde, Harriet was a stunning brunette.
+The Temptress was the nickname Barbara had given to Julia, one of her colleagues in Bryce’s shop.
+Julia was the same age as Barbara, but where Barbara was a pretty blonde, Julia was a stunning brunette.

 Ten minutes later there was a gentle tap on the open door of the studio.

-“I’m better now,” Harriet said.
-“I’ve got some home study to do on the old masters, but I prefer the company of a young master.”
+“I’m better now that I’m here,” Julia said.
+“I’ve got some home study to do on the old masters, but I’d prefer to study a young master.”
 She winked and turned to go, but paused to look over her shoulder as she went through the doorway.
-Her timing was perfect and Bryce was caught gazing at the back of a pair of shapely legs.
-Harriet could have modelled short skirts or stockings.
+Her timing was perfect and Bryce was caught gazing at the back of her shapely legs.
+Julia could have modelled short skirts or stockings.
+The flirting was constant but harmless and had begun one day when Julia had caught her boss checking her out.

 “Planning and preparation.”
 Bryce sipped his coffee.
-“Be aware of enemies, but avoid letting them know.”
-The artist and dealer were standing in his attic studio in Edinburgh, but his mind was many miles away.
+“Discover who your enemies are and learn their weaknesses.”
+The artist and dealer was standing in his attic studio in Edinburgh, but his mind was many miles away.
 He continued to contemplate as long as his coffee lasted.
-When he placed the empty mug on the wooden stand he went back to his latest work in progress and engrossed himself in the piece.
+When he placed the empty mug on the wooden stand he went back to his latest work in progress and engrossed himself in painting.

 Wednesday 11th June 2014

 From the outset, three things were clear.
-The Chariots series of paintings were real, Bryce’s dad had died in unusual circumstances and Bryce was going to investigate both.
-A connection between his father’s death and the legendary paintings was clear.
+Bryce’s dad thought The Chariots series of paintings were real, Bryce’s dad had died in unusual circumstances and finally, Bryce was intent on investigating both his father’s death and the paintings.
+A connection between the untimely death and the legendary paintings was clear.
 There had been no doubt Bryce would step up to the challenge, but he felt with each reading of the mysterious letter, it sparked a new angle from which to approach the task.
 He dialled a number.

 “Hi, Patrick, how are you mate?”
 He chatted to the Irishman for a few minutes.

-Patrick Morgan, a local artist, had been associated with the business for three years and had worked with Bryce’s father before Bryce took over the day to day management.
-Patrick was originally from Limerick, in Ireland and was successful in his own right, but enjoyed the association with the shop.
+Patrick Power, a sixty-year-old local artist, had been associated with the business for five years and had worked with Bryce’s father before Bryce took over the day to day management.
+Patrick was originally from Limerick, in Ireland and was successful in his own right, but enjoyed the association with the small private gallery.
 In the same way that the art students were permitted to display pieces for sale in the shop window, so too was Patrick.
 He didn’t work in the shop on a daily basis but was happy to step in to cover for a few days occasionally.
 It had been the arrangement when William Crawford was running the place, and William had recommended that his son should consider the practice.

-At ten o’clock, Patrick strolled in and raised a forefinger to his forehead as he approached from the doorway.
+At ten o’clock, Patrick strolled in and raised a forefinger to his head in mock salute as he approached from the doorway.
 “You’re looking good, Bryce.”

 “As are you, mate,” Bryce said as the two men met in the middle of the shop and shook hands.
-“Thank you for making the time to come around.”
+“Thank you for taking the time to come around.”

 “I’m always happy to help.”
 Patrick’s smile faded.
-“I was sorry to hear about your dad — he was a great man.”
+“I was sorry to hear about your dad — he was a great man.
+I was annoyed about not making it to the funeral, but my trip was already scheduled and—”

-“Yes, we knew of each other for a long time before we ever met.
+“Yes, we knew each other by reputation for a long time before we ever met.
 It was good when I eventually put a face to a name and got to know him personally.”

 “I know he felt the same.”